For prospective owners

 Exploratory conversation, then tailored documentation.

-If the Matrix AirShare concept resonates with your travel needs, the next step is a one-on-one discussion to review your mission profile and answer structuring questions in more depth.
+If Matrix AirShare resonates with your travel needs, the next step is a one-on-one conversation to review your mission profile and answer structuring questions in depth.

-From there, we can supply our ownership and operating structure, and coordinate with your aviation counsel to prepare the appropriate agreements and disclosures.
+From there, we can share our ownership and operating structure, and coordinate with your aviation counsel to prepare the appropriate agreements and disclosures.

 • Your primary city or airport and typical destinations.